 The Butcher Social Club

 Not a sports bar as such, but the Butcher Social Club never misses a big game.
 The great atmosphere, fresh drinks and the exceptional, carnivorous menu go well with any live sport.
-If they’re airing a game, you’ll find it on their schedule page, and it’s worth noting that they open very late on weekdays, and round the clock on Fridays and Saturdays, so you may well catch that elusive American football game after all.
+It’s worth noting that they open very late on weekdays, and round the clock on Fridays and Saturdays, so you may well catch that elusive American football game after all.

 The Butcher Social Club, Overhoeksplein 1